Governance

 The Sumitomo Forestry Group adheres to the Financial Instruments and Exchange Act as well as other relevant laws to prevent insider trading.
 Regulations to prevent insider trading maintains and improves the trust society has for the company in the stock market by clarifying procedures to prevent insider training by executives and employees as well as the management of information and disclosure methods.
 In addition, executives and employees who have the potential to come into contact with insider information on a daily basis are required as policy to gain the prior approval of the General Manager of the General Administration Department if they plan to buy or sell company stock to ensure the appropriateness.
 The Group also has published an Insider Trading Prevention Manual and raises awareness through its internal websites in addition to reminding the executives and employees twice a year about the prevention of insider trading as a general rule.

-There were no breaches or issues related to insider trading in fiscal 2021.
+Furthermore, there were no reports of breaches or issues related to insider trading in the Sumitomo Forestry Group in fiscal 2024.

 Rejection of Influence from Anti-Social Forces